 In the wake of a data breach in a parent in a rural Indiana school district told CBS News, “I don’t have any faith that they know who is actually compromised.
 From where I sit, they’re not looking out for my children’s best interests.”

-While leaders in your school system could remain complacent and cross our fingers that a similar reaction wouldn’t fall to your school system, we want you to know that’s a recipe for disaster.
-Rather than sit on the sideline and wishfully wait, we invite you to download this FREE (linked below) resource developed by the K12 National Advisory Council on Cybersecurity (NAAC).
+While leaders in your school system could remain complacent and cross our fingers that a similar reaction wouldn’t fall to your school system, we believe that’s a recipe for disaster.
+Rather than sit on the sidelines and wishfully wait, we invite you to download this FREE (linked below) resource developed by the K12 National Advisory Council on Cybersecurity (NAAC).

 As a district and school leader, we encourage you to review the roadmap and toolkit provided here as an initial step in your journey.
 It’s time to jumpstart the engines and proactively address and constantly assess risk in cyberspace.
 Here are a few questions to get the wheels moving: